shaik1002/biggitlabbomb/doc/user/application_security/container_scanning/index.md

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Secure > Security configuration**.
 1. Scroll down to the **Container Scanning For Registry** section and turn on the toggle.

+## Security Dashboard

+The [Security Dashboard](../security_dashboard/index.md) shows you an overview of all the security vulnerabilities in your groups, projects and pipelines.

 ## Vulnerabilities database